-New York-style.
-Neapolitan.
-Neo-Neapolitan.
-Stuffed crust.
-The deeply provocative deep dish pie.
-There are plenty of ways to enjoy a slice of pizza in the United States, but it’s a safe bet that there’s a place on the map that’s special to all of us, a spot we personally believe in serving up the Holy Grail of cheesy, tomato-y goodness.
+New York-style; Neapolitan; neo-Neapolitan; stuffed crust; the deeply-provocative deep dish pie.
+There are plenty of ways to enjoy a slice of pizza in the United States, but it’s a safe bet that there’s a place on the map that’s special your individual tastes — a spot you personally believe serves up the Holy Grail of cheesy, tomato-y goodness.

-Maybe you discovered it while vacationing across the country and spend many a daydream mulling over the worth of a plane ticket just to treat yourself again, or perhaps it’s your late night alcohol soakage go-to.
-Near or far, your favorite mom-and-pop pizzeria will always have a spot in your heart – and thanks to a new app called Slice, you can finally start showing them the love they deserve.
+Maybe you discovered it while vacationing across the country, and now spend many a daydream mulling over the worth of a plane ticket just to treat yourself again.
+Perhaps it’s your late night alcohol soakage go-to.
+Near or far, your favorite mom-and-pop pizzeria will always have a place in your heart — and, thanks to a new app called Slice, you can finally start showing them every bit of love they deserve.

-Slice is on a mission to make authentic, handcrafted pizza more easily accessible to people all over the country who love nothing more than chowing down on a big piece of the good stuff.
-The Slice team understands that while local pizzerias will always trump the big chain pizza delivery companies in terms of taste (it comes down to a secret ingredient, by the way, and if you guessed that it’s love, you’re right on the money), ordering from your favorite spot can often be a big challenge.
+Slice is on a mission to make authentic, handcrafted pizza more easily accessible to people all over the country who love nothing more than chowing down on a perfectly-made slice of the good stuff.
+The Slice team understands that while local pizzerias will always trump the big chain pizza delivery companies in terms of taste (it comes down to a secret ingredient, by the way — and if you guessed that it’s love, I wouldn’t tell you you’re wrong).
+However, ordering from your favorite spot can often be a big challenge.

-Supposing they offer delivery at all, delivery fees and shockingly big order minimums can create barriers between pizza-maker and pizza-chomper, and very often end in a subpar experience for all involved.
+Supposing that delivery is offered at all, delivery fees and shockingly high order minimums can create barriers between pizza-maker and pizza-chomper, and very often end in a subpar experience for all involved.
 Food delivery behemoths like Seamless or GrubHub can complicate the situation further, and take up to 22 percent of every order’s profits in exchange for even listing a restaurant in their app.
-This makes it incredibly difficult for independent businesses to turn a profit – but signing up with Slice effectively brings that problem to an end.
+This makes it incredibly difficult for independent businesses to turn a profit — but signing up with Slice effectively brings that problem to an end.

 By equipping little, independent pizzerias with the tools and technology they need on their side to face off with the big pizza chains, Slice is making it easier than ever before to access good pizza, and in turn, helps these restaurants to get the business their high-quality fare warrants.